aytuncilhan/BugcrowdAnalysis/README.md

 2. Then, the text is cleaned to be in compliance with the search algorithms (e.g. $1.5k is converted to $1500).

+`    for item in arr:
+        # Search for prepositions coming right before the a $ amount to rule out unrelated descriptions
+        exclude_text = ['for', 'a', 'on']
+        if('$' in item and arr[i-1] in exclude_text): del arr[i]`

 3. The search algorithm parses through the _cleaned text_ using regular expressions (searching for specific tags e.g. `tag1_numsMax = re.findall(r"max&quot;:(.*?)[^\d]", searchText)`) and other list operations to find dollar amounts while ruling out false positive cases and false negative cases.

     A sample case where cleaning prevents false positives:

     > The `'min&quot;:` tag occurs right before a local min (and possibly global min) bounty amount.
 Respectively, `"min&quot;:null"` occurence will be rendered as $0.
 But `'min&quot;:null&quot;max&quot;:null'` occurences are **not renedered** and only appear as placeholder tags in HTML.
-If `'min&quot;:null&quot;max&quot;:null'` is not removed from the search text, the search algortihm will think there is a 0$ due to the `'min&quot;: ` part wheras in reality, it's not even displayed on the page.
+If `'min&quot;:null&quot;max&quot;:null'` is not removed from the search text, the search algortihm will think there is a 0$ due to the `'min&quot;: '` part wheras in reality, it's not even displayed on the page.
 Hence, a false positive scenario would occur.

     A sample case where cleaning prevents false negatives: